cloudevents/spec/spec.md

 serialization, the context attributes and the event data might both appear within the same JSON object.

-Context attributes must be one of the following types:
+Context attributes MUST be one of the following types:

 - `Integer`
 - `String`